remi-dupre/rust-sunrise/README.md

 [![](https://img.shields.io/crates/v/sunrise)][crate]
 [![](https://img.shields.io/docsrs/sunrise)][docs]

+⚠️ This repository is deprecated as all changes have been ported upstream, please use [sunrise](https://crates.io/crates/sunrise).

 This crate provides a function for calculating sunrise and sunset times using [this method](https://en.wikipedia.org/wiki/Sunrise_equation#Complete_calculation_on_Earth).

 You can enable the **no-std feature** if you need it to work in such a context, it will rely on `libm` instead.